parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gpt-4o-cuda-to-omp/output-4/interactions/README.md.txt

 ## Prerequisites

-A compiler with OpenMP 4.5 or later support and a compatible GPU is required.
-Examples include GCC 9+ or Clang 10+ with appropriate GPU support.
+A compiler with OpenMP 4.5 or later support and an appropriate GPU runtime must be installed.

 ## Build

 To build microXOR, use `make`.
-Ensure your compiler is set up to support OpenMP offloading.
-You may need to adjust the `Makefile` to specify the correct compiler and flags for your system.
+Ensure your compiler supports OpenMP offloading.
+For example, if using `clang`, you might need to specify the target architecture.

 ```
 make